 }

-var usec = UDI.convertUTCToZone(someDate, {offset: -300, dstMode: 1});
+var usec = this.convertUTCToZone(someDate, {offset: -300, dstMode: 1});

-Similarly, you can convert from another zone to UTC using UDI.convertZoneToUTC().
-This adds either 300 minutes or 240 minutes to the number of milliseconds you supply.
-For example:
+Similarly, you can convert from another zone to UTC using

 // Convert the example above back to UTC

-var utc = UDI.convertZoneToUTC(usec, {offset: -300, dstMode: 1});
+var utc = this.convertZoneToUTC(usec, {offset: -300, dstMode: 1});

 A brief note on "multi-timeframe" (MTF) indicators.